-DeLand maintains its cultural events and remains home to Stetson University, one of the leading educational institutions in the nation.
+DeLand maintains its cultural events and remains home to Stetson University, one of the leading educational institutions in the state.
 DeLand has an active art community and museum, a preeminent historical society determined to preserve the city's heritage, and numerous supportive civic organizations.
-The city government works diligently to offer its residents a quality lifestyle, revering its historical ambiance, while encouraging responsible development.

 Stately trees shade the streets, many planted during Henry DeLand's tenure as town leader.
 There is a tranquility in DeLand that predates the town's founding and continues into the 21st century.
 DeLand has a sense of place, a sense of community that began decades ago in the heart and mind of Henry Addison DeLand and those who supported his dream for a better life.